Critical Thinking and Writing for Postgraduate Students

 This course has helped me to pause, think and rethink how to critically and logically present, analyse and approach my ongoing thesis.
 The mentoring sessions were the most useful and thought provoking for me.
 My mentor was calm, ready to listen and her reviews have helped clarify issues and how to proceed in my ongoing thesis.

-I learned so many new things from each of these sessions, especially the thematic analysis.
+I learned so many new things from each of these sessions, especially thematic analysis.
 After the session, I was certain I would go in for mixed methods.
-There was this exciting feeling after the above sessions of being open to new and quality knowledge.
+There was this exciting feeling after the sessions of being open to new and quality knowledge.
 The required readings also helped to deepen my insight of each session.